Convert between data formats

 usage

-harpy convert fastq -o <output> -b <barcodes> FROM TO FQ1 FQ2
+harpy convert fastq -o <output> -b <barcodes> TARGET FQ1 FQ2

-Takes the positional arguments FROM to indicate input data format and TO is the target data format.
-Both of these arguments allow the formats provided in the table below.
-10x input data requires a --barcodes file containing one nucleotide barcode per line to determine which barcodes are valid/invalid.
+Auto-detects the input format as one of haplotagging, TELLseq, stLFR, or 10X (if --barcodes are provided), and converts it to the format provided as the TARGET positional argument.
+If the input data is 10X format, the --barcodes file must contain one nucleotide barcode per line to determine which barcodes are valid/invalid.
 In all cases, a file will be created with the barcode conversion map.
-Requires 2 threads.

 10x the first N base pairs of R1, given --barcodes